Fly In Program – Boston Plastic Surgery Specialists

 Where will I stay during my recovery period?

-Many patients choose, and I strongly recommend after some more complex procedures that you spend your first night in either Emerson Hospital if your surgery is done there or the Boston Center if you have surgery in Boston.
+Our doctors strongly recommend that if you have had a complex procedure performed, you should spend your first night in the Emerson Hospital.
 Before your surgery and during your recovery there are many excellent hotels in both the Concord and Boston area a few well known hotels in each area are:

 In Concord, Massachusetts: